webplatform/docs/css/properties/display/index.md

 |Applies to=All elements
 |Inherited=No
 |Media=visual
-|Computed value=As specified, except for root element, floated elements, and absolutely positioned elements
+|Computed value=As specified, except for root element, floated elements, and absolutely positioned elements (see below).
 |Animatable=No
 |CSS object model property=display
 |CSS percentages=N/A